rocketbot-cl/HTML/README.md

-# XML
+  # HTML

-Abre archivos XML para extrer informacion.
+Abre archivos HTML para extrer o agregar informacion.

 ## How to install this module